Tuesday, June 17, 2025

 20:45 - Mon Mothma: "I wish I could help you, Commander Bridger, but I can't.
 Doing so would play into Thrawn's hands; he'd wipe out all we've worked to build."
 Queen Amidala uses nearly the same expression in The Phantom Menace when she tells Boss Nass that "the Trade Federation has destroyed all that we have worked so hard to build" [1:41:02].

 21:03 - Mon Mothma (to Ezra): "I promise you we will do our best to negotiate fair treatment for the prisoners."
 In The Phantom Menace, Obi-Wan tells Anakin, "You will be a Jedi; I promise" [2:07:43], and in Revenge of the Sith, Padmé tells Anakin, "I'm not gonna die in childbirth, Ani; I promise you," and he replies, "No, I promise you" [53:46].
+Later, Anakin also tells her, "Things will be different; I promise" [1:29:13].

 Tuesday, April 29, 2025